What Is a Bump-Up Certificate of Deposit?

 Do I have to report a bank error?

-Yes, you should report the error.
+Yes, you should report the error right away.
 Contact your bank and report the mistaken deposit as soon as you notice it so the problem can be corrected.

 What happens if the bank makes a mistake?
 Who is responsible and why?

 If your bank makes a mistake, you should alert them as soon as you notice it.
 Your bank will also run regular audits of your accounts, which can help them catch errors.
 When they do catch a mistake, it must be resolved with the funds going back to the correct account.
 To do so, the bank can reverse transfers, withdraw funds from your account, freeze your account, or place a hold on the funds without your permission.
-If the money isn’t there, you will be asked to repay it, and you may face criminal charges.
+If the money that was mistakenly put into your account is no longer there, you will be asked to repay it, and you may face criminal charges.

 Photo credit: iStock/fizkes